salinamendoza/prototype-preview/README.md

 # Prototype Preview

-**Share your prototypes privately with a simple password-protected demo site.**
+**Share WIP prototypes with clients.
+Password-protected, no backend required.**

 Perfect for designers and developers who want to share work-in-progress with clients or stakeholders without making it public.